The Poppa Guttmann Recognition and Celebration Project

 The Arts Programme

-Within The “Poppa” Guttmann Recognition and Celebration Project there is the important element of a long term ongoing Arts Programme.
+Within The “Poppa” Guttmann Trust there is the important element of a long term ongoing Arts Programme.
 Poppa’s legacy of disabled sport lives on through The Paralympic Games and his statue will hopefully leave a further legacy of artistic talent.

 The link between arts and health has been thoroughly researched as have the many and huge benefits achieved by it.
 There is a desire, approved by The NHS, to improve or initiate arts programmes in healthcare.
 However the NHS has not put money behind this.
 The Buckinghamshire NHS Trust is enthusiastic by backing the objectives of this project in order to observe its long term value to the personal benefits for patients and staff and the corporate benefits of a reduced length of stay and increased satisfaction with care.